 Below is a breakdown of how well past Legal Studies students answered questions that related to sentencing and punishment.
 Answers with an asterisk are the correct answers.

-This question involved the concept of victim impact statements and was the second-least successfully answered question with only 44.1% of candidates answering it correctly.
+This question involved the concept of the post-sentencing considerations – continued detention.
+It was the fourth-most successfully answered question with 85.7% of candidates answering it correctly.

 In the District Court, 25-year-old Morgan is convicted of drug trafficking.What is the highest court that could hear an appeal by Morgan against the conviction?(A) Drug Court(B) High Court of Australia*(C) Supreme Court of NSW(D) Court of Criminal Appeal of NSW

 This question addressed appeals and cut across the criminal trial process and sentencing.
 It was the third-least successfully answered question with 42% of candidates answering it correctly.